What is Kirtan and why is it described as medicine for the soul?

 David Lurey tells us why he's a fan of combining yoga and music and suggests 10 classes for you to try.
 Read more

-EkhartYoga members can find more classes with music, mantra and chanting, using the the music / mantra filter under specific use on the videos page.
-Or click here.
+EkhartYoga members can find more classes with music, mantra and chanting, using the music / mantra filter under specific use on the classes page.